The Discrepancy Attack on Polyshard-ed Blockchains: Summary of Polyshard

 \section{Summary of Polyshard \cite{li2020polyshard}}

 In this section, we review Polyshard \cite{li2020polyshard}, and adopt the notation in \cite{li2020polyshard}.
-Each shard $k\in[K]$ has a subchain, denoted by $Y^{t-1}_k=(Y_k(1),\dots,Y_k(t-1))$ right before epoch $t\in\mathbb{N}$, where $Y_k(t)\in\mathbb{U}$ denotes the block accepted to shard $k$ at epoch $t$, and $\mathbb{U}$ is a vector space.
+Each shard $k\in[K]$ has a subchain, denoted by $Y^{t-1}_k=(Y_k(1),\dots,Y_k(t-1))$ right before epoch $t\in\mathbb{N}$, where $Y_k(t)\in\mathbb{U}$ denotes the block accepted to shard $k$ at epoch $t$, and $\mathbb{U}$ is a vector space over the finite field $\mathbb{F}$.
+All computations are in $\mathbb{F}$.
 It is assumed that in each epoch, a new block $X_k(t)\in\mathbb{U}$ is \textit{proposed} to each shard $k$.
 In the next section, we will question this assumption, but for now, let us accept it.
-The new blocks should be verified by a verification function $f^t:\mathbb{U}^t\rightarrow\mathbb{V}$ with $X_k(t)$ and $Y_k^{t-1}$ as inputs, where $\mathbb{V}$ is a vector space.
+The new blocks should be verified by a verification function $f^t:\mathbb{U}^t\rightarrow\mathbb{V}$ with $X_k(t)$ and $Y_k^{t-1}$ as inputs, where $\mathbb{V}$ is a vector space over $\mathbb{F}$.
 This function depends on the consensus algorithm of the blockchain, but can be expressed as a multivariate polynomial in general.